 John F. Kennedy uttered the phrase “Ich bin ein Berliner” during his speech in West Berlin on June 26, 1963.

-The capital Berlin was then separated into West Berlin and East Berlin.
+The capital of Berlin was then separated into West Berlin and East Berlin.

 West Berlin had three zones: one French, one English, one American.
-East Berlin was communist.
+East Berlin was a communist.

 Was the formula “Ich bin ein Berliner” a grammatical error?

 In exclaiming “and therefore, as a free man, I take pride in the words ‘Ich bin ein Berliner’”, was John F. Kennedy making a grammatical error when he said he was proud to be a doughnut?

 Let us cut through the rumors: “Ich bin ein Berliner” was correct.

 Some may have said that the phrase was incorrect, because “Berliner” also meant a doughnut in Germany.
 Germans also say “Ich bin Berliner” more spontaneously.

 But both phrases are correct in German, just as in French one can say: “Je suis Berlinois” and “Je suis un Berlinois”, “Je suis Français” and “Je suis un Français”.

 Full speech of Ich bin ein Berliner translated into French